John Minihan began shooting his hometown of Athy as an amateur photographer at fifteen.

 I can never escape Athy, I have this attachment, I don’t know why but I do.

 John Minihan likes to take random moments as they happen in the town and then match them with photographs he has taken previously.
 The most important set of pictures, and the nucleus he needed to give an overall perspective on his photographic essay on Athy, are those covering the wake of 85 year old Kathleen Tyrrell who died in 1977.
 He believes it to be the last wake of its kind in Athy, capturing a period of Irish life now finished.

 I know they are a very important set of pictures and I think it's the most emotive thing I've ever photographed even as a newspaper photographer.

-Beckett was particularly taken with Minihan's shot of Athy man Peter Bolan who Minihan now understands is the epitome of a Beckettian character.
-The two men met again over the next few years, but it was not until their 1985 meeting in the Hotel PLM in Paris, that Minihan captured his defining photograph of Beckett.
+Samuel Beckett was particularly taken with a photograph of Athy man Peter Bolan who Minihan now understands is the epitome of a Beckettian character.
+The two men met again over the next few years, but it was not until their 1985 meeting in the Hotel PLM in Paris, that John Minihan captured his defining photograph of Beckett.